phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 among them static websites, node servers, Django api's, and more.
 Not only that, but I also have different domain names and required paths for each of them.
-I'll go through some of the different use cases and share some of the Nginx configs that have been helpful for me in quickly getting my projects on the web.
+I'll go through some of the different use cases and share some of the Nginx configs that have been helpful for me in quickly getting my projects online.
 As a note, all of the below configurations are examples of a single Nginx instance on the same server as all of my web applications.

 Django Configurations
 =====================

-For those of you using Django, Nginx makes it easy to get your server pointed at a Django instance configured to run on localhost.
+For those of you using Django, Nginx makes it easy to get a server pointed at a Django instance configured to run on localhost.

 ```